-There has apparently an on-going debate on whether designers—web designers, to be specific—ought to be able to code their own designs.
+There has been an ongoing debate on whether designers—web designers, to be specific—ought to be able to code their designs.
 This article, for instance, re-ignites the debate.

-I guessing the combination of designers moving onto the web en masse and that HTML + CSS has a low barrier to entry mean that a number of designers feel like they can and should code their own designs, especially if working with a particularly indifferent web developer.
+I guess the combination of designers moving onto the web en masse and that HTML + CSS has a low barrier to entry means that several designers feel like they can and should code their designs, especially if working with a remarkably indifferent web developer.

 The right solution is to find better developers.

 Then there’s the code itself.
-Most people seem to want to dismiss coding in HTML and CSS as trivial, and I’d agree with that assessment for small portfolio sites and blogs; to echo my comments here, sites today (well, the interesting ones) take on an app-like quality, with rich interactions that require engineering considerations to build and maintain.
-If the designer insists on handing HTML and CSS to the engineers, chances are we’d have to tear apart the markup into separate templates if not rewrite it altogether appropriate for DOM manipulations or performance considerations.
+Most people seem to want to dismiss coding in HTML and CSS1 as trivial, and I’d agree with that assessment for small portfolio sites and blogs; to echo my comments here, sites today (well, the interesting ones) take on an app-like quality, with rich interactions that require engineering considerations to build and maintain.
+Suppose the designer insists on handing HTML and CSS to the engineers.
+In that case, chances are we’d have to tear apart the markup into separate templates if not rewrite it altogether appropriate for DOM manipulations or performance considerations.

-It’s not that designers can’t learn how to do these things; rather, the vast majority of designers have no interest in these issues and those that do become engineers themselves.
-There may be a few rare individuals who are interested and talented on both sides2, but it’s not a goal for those in this industry—developers and designers alike – care to attain.
+It’s not that designers can’t learn how to do these things; rather, the vast majority of designers have no interest in these issues, and those that do become engineers themselves.
+There may be a few rare individuals who are interested and talented on both sides2, but it’s not a goal for those in this industry—developers and designers alike—to care to attain.